BenHurCreations/IoT/README.md

 15 minutes before wake-up time sunrise leds are activated.
 The colors change from shades of red to orange and finally to yellow.
 The alarm clock is then set and the music begins.
 Simultaneously the wake up leds (yellow) continue to light.
 The user now needs to activate a certain password using the joystick.
 Once he succeeds, the led lights light colorfuly and the alarm clock is stopped.
-The clock contnues to work, and the user is asked if he slept good or not.
+The clock continues to work, and the user is asked if he slept good or not.
 He answers using the rught & left buttons.
 This data + the time it took to the user to wake up from bed and finish the joystick challenge is stored for future analysis.

   ### The circuit: